oxygenxml/oxygen-git-client-addon/README.md

 ## Preferences

 The Git Client add-on contributes a preferences page to Oxygen.
-To access it, open the **Preferences** dialog box (Options menu -> Preferences) and go to **Plugins > Git Client**.
+To access it, open the **Preferences** dialog box (Options menu -> Preferences) and go to **Plugins > Git Client**, or click the **Settings** button from the toolbar of the Git Staging view and select **Preferences**.
 This preferences page includes the following option:
 - **Notify me about new commits in the remote repository** - When this option is selected, Oxygen will show notification messages when it detects that new commits have been pushed to the remote repository.

 ## Editor variables